Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-We can see that there is some difference between the DMFT and HEOM solution for $g=2$: HEOM results feature the dips in between the satellite peaks as opposed to the gaps that open in the DMFT solution, see Fig.~\ref{fig:finiteT}(e)-(f).
-Also, for $g=\sqrt 2$ and $k=\pi$ the DMFT and HEOM satellite peaks are somewhat shifted with respect to one another, see Fig.~\ref{fig:finiteT}(c)-(d).
-However, the agreement remains very good near the quasiparticle peak for $k=0$, which will be the most important for transport in weakly doped systems.
-In order to gain further confidence into the details of the HEOM spectral functions, we compare them with the available results obtained within the finite-$T$ DMRG/Lanczos methods.
-We find an excellent agreement as shown in Fig.~\ref{fig:corF}(a)-(b).
+We observe that for $g=\sqrt 2$ and $k=\pi$ the DMFT and HEOM satellite peaks are somewhat shifted with respect to one another, see Figs.~\ref{fig:finiteT}(c)~and~\ref{fig:finiteT}(d).
+This is the most challenging regime for the DMFT, representing a crossover ($\lambda=1$) between the small and large polaron.
+Nevertheless, the agreement remains very good near the quasiparticle peak for $k=0$, which will be the most important for transport in weakly doped systems.
+In order to gain further confidence into the details of the HEOM spectral functions for $g=\sqrt{2}$, we compare them with the available results obtained within the finite-$T$ DMRG and Lanczos methods.
+We find an excellent agreement, as shown in Figs.~\ref{fig:corF}(a)~and~\ref{fig:corF}(b).

 The DMFT and HEOM results are crosschecked with the path integral QMC calculations.
-The quantity that we obtain in QMC is the single electron correlation function in imaginary time, which can be expressed through the spectral function as $C_{k}(\tau) = \int_{-\infty}^{\infty} d\omega \, e^{-\omega \tau} A_k(\omega )$ [see Sec.~\ref{CorrF} of SM \cite{SuppMat}].
-Typical results are illustrated in Fig.~\ref{fig:corF}(c)-(d), while extensive comparisons are presented in Sec.~\ref{CorrF} of SM \cite{SuppMat}.
+The quantity that we obtain in QMC is the single electron correlation function in imaginary time, which can be expressed through the spectral function as $C_{k}(\tau) = \int_{-\infty}^{\infty} d\omega \, e^{-\omega \tau} A_k(\omega )$.
+Typical results are illustrated in Figs.~\ref{fig:corF}(c)~and~\ref{fig:corF}(d), while extensive comparisons are presented in Sec.~\ref{CorrF} of SM \cite{SuppMat}.
 At $T=0.4$ we can see a small difference in $C_{\pi}(\tau)$ between the DMFT and QMC(HEOM) results.
-At $T=1$ both for $k=0$ and $k=\pi$ the difference in $C_{k}(\tau)$ is minuscule, well below the QMC error bar which is smaller than the symbol size.
-This confirms that nonlocal correlations are very weak at high temperatures, $T\sim t_0$, even for intermediate electron-phonon interaction.
-Similarly as for the spectral functions, the SCMA correlation functions show clear deviation from the other solutions.
-We, however, note that great care is needed when drawing conclusions from the imaginary axis data since a very small difference in the imaginary axis correlation functions can lead to substantial differences in spectral functions.
+At $T=1$, both for $k=0$ and $k=\pi$, the difference in $C_{k}(\tau)$ is minuscule, well below the QMC error bar, which is smaller than the symbol size.
+This confirms that nonlocal correlations are weak.
+Similarly, as for the spectral functions, the SCMA correlation functions show clear deviation from other solutions.
+We, however, note that great care is needed when drawing conclusions from the imaginary axis data since a very small difference in the imaginary axis correlation functions can correspond to substantial differences in spectral functions.